copperwater/xNetHack/doc/xnh-changelog-6.0.md

   sleeping a little less often.
 - Monsters can displace peacefuls out of their way like the player can, unless the peaceful is larger than them.
+- Having unchanging while turning to slime only pauses the slime timer; it does not cancel the slime effect entirely.

 ### Interface changes